sunhs/pth_wrapper/README.md

   The trainer is responsible for model checkpoint loading, input data parsing, loss computation, logging, checkpoint saving and so on.
-Most of the core parts are implemented within `my_modules.modules.trainer`.
+Most of the core parts are implemented within `pth_wrapper.trainer`.
 Your trainer should subclass this core trainer and override its interfaces.
 Refer to `trainer.py` in the templates to see what's needed in your trainer code.